piscolomo/reptar/README.md

 ## Methods

-Send your custom methods as attributes to return their results to the json output
+Send your custom methods as attributes to return their results to the json output.

 ```ruby
 PostRep < Reptar